 The interviewing officer will also have a secondary objective that will be different for each application type.
 If you are applying for a Marriage Green Card, your interviewer will ask questions to make sure that your marriage is the real deal and not just an attempt to get a Green Card.
 For other family-based Green Cards, the interviewer will ask questions to confirm that you are related to your sponsor in the way that you claim.
 For humanitarian Green Cards like those issued under VAWA or Asylum laws, the interviewer will ask questions to make sure that you actually need a Green Card to get the safety and protection that you are asking for in your application.
 In all cases, your interviewer wants to know if you are truly eligible for the Green Card you are applying for and will ask you questions to that end.

 You should be ready for questions that can get very personal.
 The interviewing officer may dig into the circumstances surrounding your entry into the U.S., your previous immigration history, and any past arrests.
 You should be as honest as possible.
 If the interviewer asks you a question that you don't know the answer to, it is better to admit that you don't know the answer than to make something up.

 Here are some sample Green Card interview questions to give you a sense of what you can expect:

 For more information about the types of questions, the interviewing officer will ask at your interview, check out USCIS's interview guidelines or the NVC's interview guidelines ahead of your interview.

 If you are considering applying for a Green Card, we can help you prepare your Green Card application forms for free with our simple web application.
-Click the button below to get started.

 The Green Card interview is a big deal, and so you should arrive for your interview well prepared.
 That is true for anyone who must attend the interview.
 If you are interviewing for a marriage green card, for example, you and your spouse should prepare for the interview together.
 This is so you don't contradict each other in your responses and make the interviewer suspicious that your relationship isn't legitimate.